getditto-shared/bluetooth-blog-tutorial/iOS/Posts/Getting-Started-with-Core-Bluetooth.md

 ### Centrals and Peripherals

 Bluetooth operates in a very traditional server/client sort of model.
-One device acts in a child capacity that produces information, and another acts as the overarching parent that receives this information and decides how to act upon it.
+One device acts in the capacity of a server that produces information, and another acts as a client that queries for this information and processes/displays it locally.

-In Bluetooth, these parent devices are referred to as “centrals” and child devices are referred to as “peripherals”.
-In most traditional Core Bluetooth setups, the iOS device will almost always be the central, and any BLE devices paired to the iOS device will act as a peripheral.
+In Bluetooth, accessory devices that produce and store data are called "peripherals" and devices interested in accessing that data are called "centrals".
+In a traditional scenario, when two devices are wanting to connect to each other, the peripheral will broadcast an advertisement about itself, and the central will be scanning for that advertisement.
+As a general example, when pairing a pair of Bluetooth headphones to a smartphone, the smartphone would be the central, and the headphones would be the peripheral.

-(Insert a picture of an iPhone and a BLE device, labeling them as such).
+(Insert a picture of an iPhone and a BLE device, labelling them as such).

+One very important thing to note.
+With the given parent/child terminology, it's very easy to assume that centrals act as the server, and peripherals act as the clients.

+However, as it turns out, this terminology is really only useful when designating the role of each device when connecting.
+One needs to be advertising, and one needs to be scanning.

+Once a connection is formed, there is no longer any specific parent/child hierarchal relationship between the devices and both can behave as servers sending data between each other.

 ### Services